sorfinaly/Event-Management-System/README.md

 The objective of the IIUM Event Management System is to streamline and simplify the process of planning, organizing, and managing events within the International Islamic University Malaysia (IIUM) environment.
 The website aims to serve as a centralized platform, providing comprehensive solutions for efficient event coordination among various stakeholders, including students, student organizations, faculty members, and university staff.

 <br>1.
 Provide a centralized platform to publish any program-related details.</b>
 <br>2.
-Ease the event organizers to recruit program committee.</b>
+Help to promote the upcoming events to a bigger crowd.</b>
 <br>3.
-Help to promote the upcoming events to a bigger crowd.</b>
-<br>4.
 Provide students a platform to easily join more programs for extra co-curricular.</b>

 ## Features & Functionality
 <ul>
     <li>Registration form to publish the event</li>
     <li>Registration form to join the event</li>
-    <li>Registration form to recruit committee</li>
-    <li>Each events can see list of attendees and committees</li>
+    <li>Each events can see list of attendees </li>
     <li>User's profile </li>
     <li>search bar and filter keyword</li>
 </ul>